Coaching Staff

 What brought you to LHRC?

 I’m a Thomaston native and was a lifeguard for Sandy Beach when I was 15, so I’d often see the boats out on the water in the morning.
 A couple of years later I was working at a local restaurant when one of our master’s rowers mentioned LHRC to me, so the club’s existence was always in my mind.
 After I graduated from Michigan in spring 2021, I reached out to Drew to see if he needed to add anyone to his coaching staff, and I was in luck!
 The rest is history.
+While I’m now in Boston pursuing my master’s and coaching on the Charles, I continue doing business admin remotely for LHRC and visit Bantam Lake when I can!

 Why do you coach?